Safe dependency upgrades with DevUpdate.io

 Summarize per wave: what was taken (call out the security fixes by package

-on weak evidence (mocked integration, sparse tests).
+you took on weak evidence (mocked integration, sparse tests).

 ## Pitfalls